 As is known, the current legislation - in particular the Law Decree 81/08 – places on the employer the obligation to assess and prevent all risks to the health and safety of workers, providing them with "the necessary and suitable personal protective equipment".

 Such prescriptions, specified by art.
 45 of the D..
-Lgs.
+Legislative decree.
 81/08, were anticipated by the Ministerial Decree n.
-388 of the 15 July 2003 which expressly mentioned the need on the part of the employer to provide “a suitable means of communication to quickly activate the emergency system of the National Health Service ".
+388 of 15 July 2003 which expressly mentioned the need on the part of the employer to provide “a suitable means of communication to quickly activate the emergency system of the National Health Service ".

 We conclude on a positive note in terms of business management: to encourage the use of man down devices, l’INAIL included their endowment in the requirements for the reduction of the average tariff rate, requesting the purchase invoices or the rental contract for the detection systems as evidence.
 An extra element to go to great lengths to purchase – and in the production - of these devices aimed at an ever growing segment of the market.